Michael McDermott, PhD

 I hold a joint appointment with the Department of Neurology and much of my collaborative work stems from this relationship.
 I have been a member of several national and international collaborative groups conducting basic and clinical research in Parkinson’s disease, Huntington’s disease, Tourette’s syndrome, epilepsy, various muscular dystrophies and other muscle diseases, HIV-associated dementia, multiple sclerosis, attention deficit-hyperactivity disorder, idiopathic intracranial hypertension, and pain.
 I was the primary statistician for the University’s NIH-funded General Clinical Research Center from 1994-2007.

 I am currently an Editor for Chance magazine and have served on the editorial board for the journal Movement Disorders since 2010.
 I was Associate Editor of the journal Neurology from 1997-2003 and served on the Medical Advisory Committee of the Muscular Dystrophy Association from 1998-2008.
 I was named the Andrew W. Mellon Dean’s Teaching Scholar in 1997 in recognition of excellence in teaching.
-I am a member of the American Statistical Association, the Biometric Society, the Institute of Mathematical Statistics, and the Society for Clinical Trials.
+I also received the Outstanding Graduate Program Director from the School of Medicine and Dentistry in 2015.
+I am a Fellow of the American Statistical Association and a member of the Biometric Society, the Institute of Mathematical Statistics, and the Society for Clinical Trials.

 - Mudholkar, G. S. and McDermott, M. P. (1989).
 A class of tests for equality of ordered means.
 Biometrika 76:161-168.